LibrariesHacked/library-renewals-axiell/README.md

 1. In Google Drive select New > New Apps Script.
 2. Paste the contents of the script
-3. Change the optional parameters at the top to mathcn your details and library service
+3. Change the optional parameters at the top to match your details and library service